Clinical Lectureships (CLs) at Oxford

 - an academic training programme director (an Oxford senior academic clinician) in addition to a supervisor/head of department

-- funding towards conference-related expenses (attending, travelling, living, etc.) - £1,000 per financial year for NIHR-funded CLs, and £2,000 per post for locally-funded CLs
+- funding towards conference-related expenses (attending, travelling, living, etc.) - £1,000 per financial year for NIHR-funded CLs, and up to £4,000 per post for locally-funded CLs

-- funding advice and support through OUCAGS, including our own funding schemes to support career development (see News for the latest on these)
+- funding advice and support through OUCAGS, including internal funding schemes to support career development (more about internal research funding)